sornas/site-v2/website/pages/microjam_en.md

 We will offer a code skeleton written in Python using the library pygame.
 The code skeleton will be available **here** before the jam.

-The jam will be held Saturday October 3rd 2020 from 3pm to 8pm.
-Place to be decided.
+The jam will be held Saturday October 3rd 2020 from 3pm to 8pm in the rooms U3, U4, U6 and U7 in the C-house at campus Valla.